echicken/node-dra818/README.md

 - close(callback)
 	- Close the serial port
 	- Callback receives no arguments
+- init()
+	- Sends the AT+DMOCONNECT command to the module and expects a +DMOCONNECT:0 response.
+	- Use it to 'reset' the module after an error (can't remember if this is necessary)
+	- This method is called automatically by DRA818.Module.open()

 ### Module events

 - change
 	- A setting was changed successfully.
 Your callback will receive two arguments: the name of the setting, and the new value
+- changeError
+	- A new setting was not applied successfully.
+Your callback will receive two arguments: the name of the setting, and the value that you tried to set it to
 - rssi
 	- The Received Signal Strength Indicator has been read from the module.
 Your callback will receive one argument: the RSSI value, an integer in the range of 0 - 255
 - error